 5. Truman State University

 The Truman State University nursing program is among the best nursing programs in Missouri because of the experiential aspect of fits BSN and ABSN programs.
 The university has a Nursing Simulator Center that looks and feels like a real hospital.
 The simulator has the latest equipment and life-sized models for patients.
 The BSN degree qualifies students to take the state nursing exam for a Registered Nurse license.
-If you already have a bachelor’s degree, you may take the Accelerated BSN program that can be completed in 18 months.
+If you already have a bachelor’s degree, you may take the Accelerated BSN program which can be completed in 18 months.
 There are more jobs than nurses, so the job outlook is excellent for a nursing degree.

 Truman State University was named after President Harry Truman in 1996.
 It was previously known as Northeast Missouri State.
 The school was started in 1867 as a teacher’s college and business school.
 Truman University is a rural school with 5000 students.
 Truman offers students a study abroad program with more than 60 countries to choose from.
 Truman University was named the best public university in the Midwest by U.S. News & World Report.
 It was also named one of the best value schools in the nation.